-Register for all 4 workshops and receive a bundle deal on your training rates, available until May 2, 2022!
-Click the link to register for the workshops series with bundle pricing:
+Register for all 4 or 5 workshops and receive a bundle deal on your training rates, available until April 10, 2023.
+Click the links to register for the workshops series with bundle pricing!

 Whether you’re a scientist, engineer, or health professional interested in a career in science and technology policy or a researcher who’s interested in improving how they describe the potential societal implications of their research, you need better understanding of science and technology policy.
 You also need to understand the key principles involved in evaluating programs, analyzing potential public policies that might respond to societal implications, and then communicating your results to policymakers and the public.